the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.6.23] TBD =

+* Fix - Modify resource url function to work in mu-plugin directory, thanks to Doug for reporting it  [86104]

 = [4.6.22] TBD =

 * Add - Allow filtering events, in REST API requests, by their post ID with `include` [94326]